newrelic/node-newrelic/README.md

 ## Getting started

-1. [Install node](http://nodejs.org/#download).
-The agent runs on v0.8 and
+1. [Install node](https://nodejs.org/#download).
+The agent runs on v0.10 and
-   higher, but some features (e.g. error tracing) depend on features introduced in v0.10.
+   higher.
 Development work on this module is done with the latest non-development release of Node.
 2. Verify your version of node came with a new enough version of npm using `npm -v`.
 We require version 1.4.28 or newer, and recommend using